ChainSafe/chainbridge-core/README.md

       --network uint                ID of the Network
       --private-key string          Private key to use
-      --url string                  URL of the node to receive RPC calls (default "ws://localhost:8545") --prepare                     Generate calldata for contract calls (doesn't require private key and doesn't send a transaction)
+      --url string                  URL of the node to receive RPC calls (default "ws://localhost:8545")
 ```

 &nbsp;